 - When the source is a snapshot, the case sensitivity and decryption options are not available

 - When the source is a scripts folder, the decryption option is not available

-You can also create a snapshot using Redgate Snapper, a free tool that creates SQL Compare snapshots from SQL Server databases.
+You can also create a snapshot using SQL Snapper, a free tool that creates SQL Compare snapshots from SQL Server databases.
 SQL Snapper is distributed with SQL Compare and can be found in the main installation directory as RedGate.SQLSnapper.exe

 Comparing and deploying snapshots

 - compare a snapshot with another data source